sheikhcoders/temux-lite-50m/README.md

 `config.json`'s `auto_map` to the desired tokenizer implementation.

 ## Roadmap
-- [ ] Convert placeholder rotary embedding into a full RoPE implementation.
 - [ ] Publish quantized checkpoints for resource-constrained devices.
 - [ ] Release a VS Code extension using `scripts/api.py` as the backend.
 - [ ] Expand the evaluation harness with HumanEval/MBPP adapters.
+- [ ] Add a caching layer to `temux.py` so repeated prompts reuse loaded weights.

 ## Repository layout
 ```